 Adult Guardianship Process - 3.
 Role of the Interested Person

 Interested persons play a pivotal role in guardianship proceedings.
 For example, only an interested person can petition for guardianship.
-However, even interested persons who are not petitioners may invoke the jurisdiction of the court at any time to resolve questions concerning the guardianship estate or its administration.
+Even interested persons, who are not petitioners, may invoke the jurisdiction of the court at any time to resolve questions concerning the guardianship estate or its administration.

 The following classes of individuals are defined in the law as interested persons who have standing to participate in their own right in proceedings for guardianship of the person or property:

 - the alleged disabled person;

 - a supporter named in a supported decision-making agreement under Title 18 of the Estates and Trusts Article;

 - a fiduciary appointed for a disabled interested person, or other person who has assumed responsibility for the interested person;